 WARNING: Arizona Revised Statutes Section 10-3205 requires all newly formed Arizona nonprofits hold an organizational of the initial members of the board of directors.
 Make sure your new Arizona nonprofit corp. documents this meeting with minutes or with an Action by Unanimous Consent signed by all of the directors.

-Adopt the Seven Policies Recommended by the IRS
+Adopt the Four Policies Recommended by the IRS

 This requirement applies only to nonprofit corporations that intend to become tax exempt 501(c)(3) charities.
-The IRS recommends that all tax-exempt organizations also adopt a Conflicts of Interest Policy, a Whistle Blower Policy, a Document Retention & Destruction Policy, a Gift Acceptance Policy, a Travel & Expense Reimbursement Policy, a Compensation Policy and a Joint Venture Policy.
-When we are hired to form an Arizona nonprofit corporation, we prepare all seven of these policies.
+The IRS recommends that all tax-exempt organizations also adopt a Conflicts of Interest Policy, a Whistle Blower Policy, a Document Retention & Destruction Policy and a Joint Venture Policy.
+When we are hired to form an Arizona nonprofit corporation, we prepare all four of these policies.

 12a Did the organization have a written conflict of interest policy?